-Two-Step Verification (or 2SV for short) is a secondary check - in addition to your password - that's used to verify you are who you claim you are.
+Two-Factor Authentication (or 2FA for short) is an extra check - in addition to your password - that's used to verify you are who you claim you are.

-You might also see the term Two Factor Authentication (2FA) used as well.
-Whilst this is technically different to 2SV, both concepts are similar in that they involve an extra step to just a password.
-So whether a website calls it 2FA or 2SV it doesn't really matter - it's a great way to improve our security!
+You might also see the term Two Step Verification (2SV) used as well.
+Whilst this is technically slightly different to 2FA/MFA, both concepts are similar in that they involve an extra step to just a password.
+So whether a website calls it 2FA, MFA, or 2SV it doesn't really matter - it's a great way to improve our security!

 The secondary check used can vary but often involves having to type in a single-use code in addition to your regular password.
 This code could be sent as a text message, it could be generated by an app on your phone, or it could be displayed on a small device given to you in advance (banks often do this).

 This works because any hacker would now have to find out this code in addition to your password, something that is much more difficult to pull off.